THIS DATE IN HISTORY: Aug. 7

 He scores an NHL career-high 51 goals in 2009-10, wins another scoring title in 2013-14 and sparks the Penguins to a second Stanley Cup championship in 2016; this time, he wins the Conn Smythe Trophy as playoff MVP.
 He wins MVP honors while helping Canada win the World Cup of Hockey 2016, leads the League with 44 goals during the 2016-17 regular season, then takes home the Conn Smythe for the second straight year after the Penguins repeat as Stanley Cup winners by defeating the Nashville Predators in a six-game Final.

-1992: Dominik Hasek is traded to the Buffalo Sabres by the Chicago Blackhawks for goaltender Stephane Beauregard and a fourth-round pick in the 1993 NHL Draft.
-The trade gives the 27-year-old goalie his first chance to be an NHL starter after going 13-4-2 in two seasons as a backup to Ed Belfour.
+1992: Dominik Hasek is traded to the Buffalo Sabres by the Chicago Blackhawks for goalie Stephane Beauregard and a fourth-round pick in the 1993 NHL Draft.
+The trade gives the 27-year-old goalie his first chance to be an NHL starter after going 13-4 with two ties in two seasons as a backup to Ed Belfour.

 Beginning in 1993-94, Hasek wins the Vezina Trophy five times in a stretch of six seasons and takes home the Hart Trophy as MVP in 1997 and 1998.
 He helps the Sabres advance to the Stanley Cup Final in 1999, although they lose to the Dallas Stars in six games.